joannetsaii/pui-lab-s22/README.md

 # pui-lab-s22
-Contains work done in the course Programming Usable Interfaces:
+Contains work done in the course Programming Usable Interfaces in Spring 2022:
 - Lab Work can be found in `week_lab` folders.
 - Assignments and course projects can be found in `homework` folders.
 - Web design and programming project ("HealthConnect.") can be found in the `homework_6b` branch.